The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Linear Regression with SGD is an Ornstein-Uhlenbeck Process

-$\kappa = S(1-\beta^2)$ is an inverse temperature constant, and $\mu = (H + \lambda I)^{-1}b$ is the ridge regression solution.
+The result of assumption \ref{as:covariance} is that the SDE equation~\ref{eq:ou-sde} takes the form of a multivariate Ornstein-Uhlenbeck (OU) process.
 The solution to an OU process is a Gaussian process.
 By solving for the temporal dynamics of the first and second moments of the process, we can obtain an analytic expression for the trajectory at any time $t$.
 In particular, we can decompose the trajectory as the sum of a deterministic and stochastic component defined by the first and second moments respectively.
+The general solution for a multivariate OU process is derived in appendix~\ref{appendix:ou} and explicit expressions for the solution of equation~\ref{eq:ou-sde} are derived in appendix~\ref{appendix:sgd-lr}.

-\textbf{Deterministic component.} Using the form of $A$ in eq.~(\ref{eq:drif-diffusion-matrices}) we can decompose the expectation as a sum of harmonic oscillators in the eigenbasis $\{q_1,\dots,q_m\}$ of the Hessian,
+\textbf{Deterministic component.} Using the form of $A$ in equation~(\ref{eq:drif-diffusion-matrices}) we can decompose the expectation as a sum of harmonic oscillators in the eigenbasis $\{q_1,\dots,q_m\}$ of the Hessian,

 Here the coefficients $a_i(t)$ and $b_i(t)$ depend on the optimization hyperparameters $\eta, \beta, \lambda, S$ and the respective eigenvalue of the Hessian $\rho_i$ as further explained in appendix~\ref{appendix:sgd-lr}.
 We verify this expression nearly perfectly matches empirics on complex datasets under various hyperparameter settings as shown in Fig.~\ref{fig:lr-oscillations}.